RichardLitt/knowledge/notes.md

 ## Interpersonal skills

 When ever you ping a coworker, think about what they might be doing at the moment before doing it.
 Don’t waste their time.

+## cookies

+You can access cookies in `document.cookie`.
+You can do this in the console log, too!